-In the performance of our responsibilities, we report that in 2013:
+In the performance of our responsibilities, we report that in 2014:

-- o We reviewed and discussed with Controllers management the quarterly and annual financial statements of Petron Corporation and Subsidiaries and endorsed these for approval by the Board; - We endorsed the re-appointment of Manabat Sanagustin/KPMG as the company's independent auditors for 2013; - o We reviewed with Manabat Sanagustin/KPMG the scope and timing of their annual audit plan, audit methodology, and focus areas related to their review of the financial statements: - o We reviewed with Manabat Sanagustin/KPMG, the audit observations and recommendations on the Company's internal controls and management's response to the issues raised; - o We reviewed with the Internal Audit Head and approved the annual internal audit plan and satisfied itself as to the independence of the internal audit function: - o We reviewed on a quarterly basis Internal Audit's report on the adequacy and effectiveness of the internal control environment in the areas covered during the period; and - o We reviewed and approved the proposal for Petron Corporation's Internal Audit group to provide the audit service requirements of Petron Malaysia.
+- We reviewed and discussed with Controllers management the quarterly and annual financial statements of Petron Corporation and Subsidiaries and endorsed these for approval by the Board; - We endorsed the re-appointment of R.G.
+Manabat & Co./KPMG as the company's independent auditors for 2014; - We reviewed with R.G.
+Manabat & Co./KPMG the scope and timing of their annual audit plan, audit methodology, and focus areas related to their review of the financial statements; - We reviewed with R.G.
+Manabat & Co./KPMG, the audit observations and recommendations on the Company's internal controls and management's response to the issues raised; - We reviewed with the Internal Audit Head and approved the annual internal audit plan and satisfied itself as to the independence of the internal audit function; - We reviewed on a quarterly basis Internal Audit's report on the adequacy and effectiveness of the internal control environment in the areas covered during the period; and - We approved Petron's Internal Control Policy which will continuously educate the employees on the importance of internal control systems and procedures for the attainment of their respective business objectives and for its distribution to all offices company-wide.

-The Audit Committee is satisfied with the scope and appropriateness of the Committee's mandate and that the Committee substantially met its mandate in 2013.
+The Audit Committee is satisfied with the scope and appropriateness of the Committee's mandate and that the Committee substantially met its mandate in 2014.

-Chairperson Independent Director
+Reynaldo G. David Chairperson Independent Director